OUIsolutions/CWebStudio/README.md

 ### CWEB_TIMEOUT
-you can set the max timeout your aplication will deal, if is the function takes more than that time , the sever will return 500
+you can set the max timeout your aplication will deal, if is the function takes more than that time , the sever will return 500, the default time its 30 seconds
 ~~~c

 #define CWEB_DEBUG